whartzler/Class_Project/README.md

 - [ ] Technologies, languages, tools, and algorithms that the team used throughout the project

 ### Next Steps
+- ML Team
+  - Christy to add the Screenshots for (Confusion Matrix and Accuracy Score)

+- Project Template Cleanup WH
+- Screenshots of Tableau to Answer Questions - WH
+- Readme Team

+- Database DA

 ### Due Dates:
  - Segment 1: March 22nd
  - Segment 2: March 29